Skip to content

 Please note that:

-- Directory comparisons are done at the scale of the files generated by the selected task.
+- directory comparisons are done at the scale of the files generated by the selected task.

-- We use metrics to get a quantitative comparison on the output of the task.
+- we use metrics to get a quantitative comparison on the output of the task.

-- In order to use the ML-based R&Q pipeline, you will have to:
+- in order to use the ML-based R&Q pipeline, you will have to:

 1. create an output directory